Rope Access Technician

 - Vertical and horizontal aid climbing using personal PFPE and equipment.

-- Rescue techniques from ropes, height workplaces and confined spaces.
+- Rescue techniques from ropes, height workplaces, and confined spaces.

 • Reference to Suspension Trauma and first aid protocols and the procedures to be followed.

-• Rescue and Evacuation procedures from height workplaces, towers and confined spaces using ropes and typical rescue kits.
+• Rescue and Evacuation procedures from height workplaces, towers, and confined spaces using ropes and typical rescue kits.

 Level 2 and Level 3:

-Participation in the course RAT L2 and RAT L3 requires rope access work for at least 12 months and minimum 1000 hours of work (for each course), documented by a supervisor RAT L3.
+Participation in the course RAT L2 and RAT L3 requires rope access work for at least 12 months and a minimum of 1000 hours of work (for each course), documented by a supervisor RAT L3.

 For Level 2 and Level 3, the training courses are more comprehensive in more difficult and complex rescue procedures and require more difficult and demanding assessment.

 After 6 months without registered hours, the certificate is not valid any longer.